stclib/STC/docs/cspan_api.md

                 // general index slicing to create a subspan.
                 // {i} reduces rank. {i,c_END} slice to end. {c_ALL} use the full extent.
 SpanTypeR       cspan_slice(T SpanTypeR, const SpanTypeN* self, {x0,x1}, {y0,y1}.., {N0,N1});

+                // transpose the md span (inverse axes). no changes to the underlying array. void            cspan_transpose(const SpanTypeN* self);

                 // create a subspan of lower rank.
 Like e.g. cspan_slice(Span2, &ms4, {x}, {y}, {c_ALL}, {c_ALL});
 SpanType        cspan_submd2(const SpanType2* self, intptr_t x);        // return a 1d subspan from a 2d span.